maidiance/web-sprint-challenge-javascript-fundamentals/README.md

 A closure happens whenever something (most usually, a function) in an internal scope takes a variable's value from its external scope.

 4. Describe the four principles of the 'this' keyword.
+Window binding: this will return the window or the global object in node, unless we are in 'strict' mode in which case it will return undefined.
+Implicit mode: look left of the dot when the function is invoked for what 'this' is.
+Explicit binding: We assign 'this' keyword when using .call, .apply, or .bind.
+New binding: we use a constructor function with the 'new' keyword; "this" points to the new object created.

 5. Why do we need super() in an extended class?